harishramu17/WINE-QUALITY/README.md

-# Wine Quality Prediction using RandomForestClassifier
+# Wine Quality Prediction

 ![download](https://github.com/harishramu17/WINE-QUALITY/assets/107133605/a0973490-557b-40c3-960c-703d38fb1858)

 <h2>Introduction<br></h2>
-<p>This project aims to build a Wine Quality Prediction model using the RandomForestClassifier from the scikit-learn library.
+<p>This project aims to build a Wine Quality Prediction model using the RandomForestClassifier and GaussianNB from the scikit-learn library.
 The model will be trained on a dataset containing various attributes of wine samples, and it will predict the quality of wine as a categorical label (e.g., Fixed acidity,Volatile acidity,Citric acid,Residual sugar,Chlorides,Free sulfur dioxide,Total sulfur dioxide,Density,pH
 ,Sulphates
 ,Alcohol).</p>